Do you wish to get hands-on experience working in a startup – including your own?

 The student must maintain an ongoing reflection paper (agenda summary or logbook) that must contain weekly

-considerations of goals,challenges, action plans and progress.
-Can be used in the exam report as appendix.
+considerations of goals, challenges, action plans and progress.
+It can be used in the exam report as data to be included in the an appendix.

 The CSE staff will reach out to the CSE mentor corps network to match the student with an industry mentor if possible.

 The student can use the CSE facilities together with all other CSE startups e.g. office space, meeting rooms, lawyer and IP rights advice, online community, accounting counseling, kitchen, printing area.

 Meet your fellow peers in other startups.
 Walk through of the offerings at CSE you can tap into during the internship.
 Get tips and tricks for the academic deliverable and academic internship report.